|About BYB Foundation|

 The Be Your Best Rock Challenge® event has been staged annually in the United Kingdom since 1996 and during that time has gradually expanded.
 Unfortunately the resources available to meet the considerable demand have been limited due to the difficulty in obtaining funding.
 If the Be Your Best Rock Challenge® is to continue and be able to extend its proven benefits to the maximum number of communities it is essential that its value is recognised and supported by secure and substantial on-going funding.

-The Directors are also pleased to report the continuation of the extension of The Rock Challenge® into Primary Schools.
-Nearly 90 Primary school teams (involving over 5,000 participants) took part in 2011: some, without a Junior Event remotely near them, were still determined to participate, opting instead to do showcase performances at Senior events.
+The Directors are also pleased to report the continuation of the extension of the Rock Challenge® into Primary Schools.
+104 Primary school teams (involving over 5,000 participants) took part in 2014: some, without a Junior Event remotely near them, were still determined to participate, opting instead to do showcase performances at Senior events.

 |Foundation structure and contacts|